post

 “This is exactly what I was hoping for.
 I really love that shot of her… She looks very regal in this picture and we do think of her as a bit of a princess…”

 Each mock-up gives a strong sense of the final painting, but there’s nothing like an original oil painitng.
-I work in a classical style, building up layers and refining details gradually, which brings a subtle shift from digital to paint.
+I work in a classical style, building up layers and refining details gradually.
 I aim for realism, but I also want the final piece to feel like a painting, not just a copy of a photo.
 That said, the mock-up is the most important step in the process.
 It ensures my client knows exactly what to expect and gives me the chance to work through any potential issues with composition or color before a brush touches the panel.

 Honing a Classical Style